aleRizzolo/HealthScan/README.md

 5. Telegram (?) and a Telegram Api Key (?)
 6. **Optional:** WSL2 if you don't have a Unix-like system (useful if you want to automatize the setup process with <code>run.sh</code> script)

-## Get a Telegram bot token
+## Get a Telegram bot token and chat id
-Start [Bot father](https://telegram.me/BotFather) and follow the instruction.
+- Start [Bot father](https://telegram.me/BotFather) and follow the instruction.
 Then copy your Telegram Bot API key
+- For chat id...

 ## Create .env file
 If you want to execute this project, you need to create a .env file in the root folder of the project.
 In this file, you will enter some confidential variables.<br>